Year after year, the FLIWC draws a diverse panel of the highest quality judges from all over the world.

 Medals awarded include Bronze (commercially sound), Silver (meritoriously representative), Gold (exceptional in its class) and Double Gold (unanimously exceptional & remarkably distinctive).
 The newly added Platinum medal is awarded to the entry that holds extraordinary distinction during the "Best in Class" evaluation.
 Panel decisions are not altered or adjusted in any manner.

-Spirit Best-In-Class Awards Include: Brandy, Bourbon, Gin, Flavored Whiskey, Whiskey, Liqueur, Vodka, and Rum.
+Spirit Best-In-Class Awards Include: Brandy, Gin, Vodka, Rum, Bourbon, Whiskey, Flavored Whiskey, and Liqueur.

 How We Judge Your Entries